10 Job Interview Tips and Tricks for Job Seekers

 One of the questions we fear the most is “What are your weaknesses?”
 Many do not think deeply about this, act a bit too arrogant, and say that they have none.
 That is a big no-no in an interview.
 Nobody is perfect; everybody has some weakness they need to be aware of.
 Only by accepting that we have some weaknesses are we then able to work on them to make them our strengths.

 If you happen to be technically very gifted, excelling in mathematics and possessing critical reasoning and analytical skills but lack in public speaking capabilities, mention this.
+Maybe you are detail oriented.
 It is completely okay to own up to your deficiencies, that is a sign of character.

 What is even more important is that you are doing something to improve them.
 Tell your interviewer how despite your lack of ability in something, you find ways to improve them.
 Mentioning that you take online courses shows that you do not stop learning even when you have already graduated.